The Univalence Principle: Logic in UF

-We write $\PropU \eqdef \sm{A:\U} \istype{(-1)}(A)$ for the type of propositions; this plays the role of the ``set of truth values'' or ``subobject classifier''; thus a predicate can equivalently be defined as a map $P:A\to \PropU$.
-We will also refer to such predicates as \defemph{subsets}; i.e., we identify subsets with their characteristic functions.
+We write $\PropU \eqdef \sm{A:\U} \istype{(-1)}(A)$ for the type of propositions, which is a subtype of $\U$.\nomenclature[prop]{$\PropU$}{type of propositions} This plays the role of the ``set of truth values'' or ``subobject classifier''.
+In particular, a predicate can equivalently be defined as a map $P:A\to \PropU$.
+We will also sometimes refer to such predicates as \defemph{subsets}; i.e., we identify subsets with their characteristic functions.

 The \defemph{Law of Excluded Middle} is the assertion that $\PropU$ is equivalent to $\onetype + \onetype$, so that the above logic is classical.
 This is an additional axiom which it is consistent to assume (and many readers may prefer to do so); but omitting it permits more general models (see \cref{sec:semantics}), and we will have no need for it.
+As an example of the role played by propositional truncation, we say that a function $f:A\to B$ is \defemph{surjective} if $\prd{b:B} \Vert \sm{a:A} fa = b \Vert$.
+This notion behaves like the usual notion of surjectivity, where preimages exist but are not specified.
+By contrast, we say $f$ is \defemph{split-surjective} if $\prd{b:B} \sm{a:A} fa = b$; in this case it is equipped with a specified section $s:B\to A$ such that $f \circ s = 1_B$.
+The statement that every surjective function between sets is split-surjective is a form of the \defemph{Axiom of Choice}; like the Law of Excluded Middle this is consistent to assume, but we will not use it.

+The ``dual'' of a surjective map is an \defemph{embedding} , which is a function $f:A\to B$ that induces equivalences on identification types, $(x=_A y) \simeq (fx =_B fy)$ for all $x,y:A$.
+This is a homotopical refinement of injectivity, and is equivalent to saying that each of its fibers $\sm{a:A} fa = b$ is a proposition.
+A function that is both surjective and an embedding is automatically an equivalence.

+Finally, we note that in general, for different universes $\U$ and $\U'$, the types $\PropU$ and $\PropUp$ are not equivalent.
+All we can say is that if $\U$ is contained in $\U'$, there is an embedding from $\PropU$ to $\PropUp$.
+The axiom of \defemph{propositional resizing} from~\cite[\S3.5]{HTT} asserts that this embedding is always an equivalence.
+This axiom follows from excluded middle, and moreover holds in all higher topos models.
+We will use the propositional resizing axiom when discussing examples from higher-order logic in \cref{sec:egs-higherorder}, but nowhere else.